ArjenSchwarz/wercker-step-hugo-build/README.md

 This step will download the specified version of [Hugo](http://gohugo.io) and run this over the source code to generate the static version of your site.
 This can then automatically be deployed using other steps.

+Since version 1.9.0, the step has the latest two versions of Hugo already installed thereby skipping the download part of the step.

 # Tutorial

 If you are new to Wercker, there is a full tutorial on how to use this step in combination with an automatic deployment step in the [Hugo documentation](http://gohugo.io/tutorials/automated-deployments/).

 # Requirements

-This step does not require any specific wercker box, and should work on any box.
+This step does not require any specific Wercker box or container, and should work on both the classic and Docker versions.

 # Parameters